Measurement of Optical Frequency Shifts

 At A Glance

-- The invention is an apparatus and method for measuring small changes in the centroid of the power spectrum of a light field by conversion of optical frequency centroid shifts into a time delays, which permits significantly higher sensitivity than the most sensitive Raman sensing techniques.
+Researchers at Colorado State University have developed an apparatus and method for measuring small changes in the centroid of the power spectrum of a light field by conversion of optical frequency centroid shifts into time delays, which permits significantly higher sensitivity than the most sensitive Raman sensing techniques.
 This spectroscopy imaging technique can be used for chemical detection in nearly any industry or application that differentiates molecules or the chemical nature of compounds.

 Detection of low concentrations of molecular or material impurities is needed for many scientific and industrial applications.
 Vibrational spectral techniques of Raman scattering and mid-infrared (MIR) absorption, as examples, are widely used for these purposes.
 Vibrational spectroscopy uniquely identifies molecules by recording intrinsic vibrational spectral features of the molecules.
 MIR imaging exhibits poor spatial resolution due to the long wavelengths, and presents challenges due to pervasive absorption and the poor quality of mid-infrared light sources and detectors.
 Although Raman microscopy uses visible or near infrared light, permitting high spatial resolution imaging, Raman interactions are weak, which limits Raman spectroscopic imaging to relatively high concentration levels.
 Doppler Raman spectroscopy is based on the measurement of small frequency shifts imparted to pulses in a short laser pulse train interacting with coherently excited Raman-active vibrational modes.
 That is, a short laser pump pulse is directed into a specimen containing molecules having Raman-active vibrational modes.
 This pulse is followed by a probe pulse that acquires a shift in the centroid of the pulse spectrum due to the coherently excited vibrations.
 Typical frequency shifts are tens of GHz; however detection of nanomole concentrations of molecules requires resolving shifts of about 500 Hz.
 Currently, the highest resolution spectrometers have a maximum resolution in the range of 1 GHz, which is orders of magnitude too course.